jump-dev/JuMP.jl/docs/src/manual/nlp.md

 !!! info
     This page describes the legacy nonlinear interface to JuMP.
-A new, exerimental nonlinear interface is in development.
+A new, experimental nonlinear interface is in development.
 Find out more by reading [Nonlinear Modeling](@ref new_nonlinear_interface).

 JuMP has support for general smooth nonlinear (convex and nonconvex)